Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 In panels $a)$ and $b)$ of Fig.~\ref{fig:ybzno_ed}, we show $\mathcal{S}\left(\boldsymbol{k} \right)$ and the low-lying energy spectrum for the model parameters of YZGO (see table~\ref{tab:Js}) on the $N=36$ cluster.
 Both the organization of the spectrum and the spin structure factor are consistent with the system realizing the $120^{\circ}$ AFM phase.
-The ground state transforms under the $\Gamma.\text{A}$ irrep, while the first excited states—nearly degenerate—belong to the $\Gamma.\text{B}$ and $K.\text{A}$ irreps.
-These symmetry quantum numbers match the expected signatures of the $120^{\circ}$ AFM phase~\cite{PhysRevB.50.10048,wietek2017studyingcontinuoussymmetrybreaking}, see the SM~\cite{supplmat} for further details on how these quantum number are predicted.
-A key signature of a DSL is a gapless singlet mode at the $X_0$ point in the first Brillouin zone (FBZ), which constitutes the singlet monopole excitations~\cite{Song2019}.
-However, the excitation energy at $X_0$ is significantly larger compared to the putative DSL of the $J_1$-$J_2$ model~\cite{Wietek2024}, rendering this scenario unlikely.
-Furthermore, the static spin structure factor exhibits a pronounced peak at crystal momentum $K$ within the FBZ, in agreement with the known ordering wave vector of the $120^{\circ}$ AFM state~\cite{PhysRevLett.69.2590,PhysRevB.83.184401}.
-Analogously, we observe spin correlations and a low-energy spectrum consistent with a $120^\circ$ state for the effective Hamiltonians of the KCeO$_2$ and RbCeO$_2$ compounds, see the SM~\cite{supplmat}.
+The GS transforms under the $\Gamma.\text{A}$ irrep, while the first excited states (nearly degenerate) belong to the $\Gamma.\text{B}$ and $K.\text{A}$ irreps.
+These symmetry quantum numbers match the expected signatures of the $120^{\circ}$ AFM phase~\cite{PhysRevB.50.10048,wietek2017studyingcontinuoussymmetrybreaking}, see the SM~\cite{supplmat} for further details on how these quantum numbers are predicted.

+A key signature of a DSL is a gapless singlet mode at the $X_0$ point in the first Brillouin zone (FBZ), corresponding to the singlet monopole excitations~\cite{Song2019}.
+Although in the present case we cannot identify these excitations as singlets due to the absence of spin SU(2) symmetry, they still occur at the same momentum.
+In contrast, the excitation energy at $X_0$ is significantly larger compared to the putative DSL of the $J_1$-$J_2$ model~\cite{Wietek2024}, rendering this scenario unlikely.
+Furthermore, $\mathcal{S}(\boldsymbol{k})$ exhibits a pronounced peak at crystal momentum $K$, in agreement with the known ordering wave vector of the $120^{\circ}$ AFM state~\cite{Bernu1992,PhysRevB.83.184401}.
+Analogously, we also observe spin correlations and a low-energy spectrum consistent with a $120^\circ$ state for the effective Hamiltonians of the KCeO$_2$ and RbCeO$_2$ compounds, see the SM~\cite{supplmat}.